 Our case management program offers HIV/AIDS education, counseling, case management, supportive services, and peer leadership to PLWHA with criminal justice histories.

-The Single Stop program helps clients determine if they are eligible to receive public benefits available to low-income individuals.
+The Single Stop program helps participants determine if they are eligible to receive public benefits available to low-income individuals.
 These benefits include Supplemental Nutrition Assistance Program (SNAP), Medicaid, Supplemental Security Income/Social Security Disability Insurance (SSI/SSD), and other forms of public assistance.
-The program also connects clients with expert advice to help them with a wide range of issues, such as child support, evictions, accessing criminal records, and more.
-These additional services are offered to all new clients who walk through our doors.
+The program also connects participants with expert advice to help them with a wide range of issues, such as child support, evictions, accessing criminal records, and more.
+These additional services are offered to all new participants who walk through our doors.
 Our Benefits Access services are offered both remotely, and in-person, if needed.

-Our entitlements specialists engage clients and staff to ensure that they register to vote in the upcoming local, state, and national elections.
-Necessary documents are collected from clients and assistance is offered to homeless individuals in determining the best address to use on their voter registration forms.
+Our entitlements specialists engage participants and staff to ensure that they register to vote in the upcoming local, state, and national elections.
+Necessary documents are collected from participants and assistance is offered to homeless individuals in determining the best address to use on their voter registration forms.